fsnkty/crystal/readme.md

 mostly obvious, just writing here to shame myself into sticking to it..

 - I think `with` makes ugly & iffy code, it should never be used as `inherit` exists
-- actually using assertions and conditions instead of assuming so much
+- actually using assertions
-- common setup should always be a module, even if a single line.. e.g.. postgresql (painful but I prefer consistency )
+- common setup should always be a module

 ### todos
-- look into writing my solution for managing encrypting secrets
 - add hosts for rpi, tablet, laptop(s), server assist

 > [!NOTE]
 > - `libs/options.nix{home.file}` first written by [eclairevoyant](https://github.com/eclairevoyant)
 > - `libs/functions.nix{genAttrs'}` thank you [lilyinstarlight](https://github.com/lilyinstarlight)
 > - recursive importing originally from an old stage of [Gerg-L's nixos repo](https://github.com/Gerg-L/nixos)
-> - `nix eval .#nixosConfigurations.host.config.*` also the repl exists..